 Give it a try: grab a blank scrap of paper and quickly jot down the top 10 tasks you want to get done in the next 7 days!
 If you think of more that 10 things feel free to keep going.

 Just like with study notes there’s the questions of whether to make your to-do lists on a computer or by hand.
-As usual there are people who swear by each and others who say that it makes no difference, so let’s have a quick look at the benefits of each.
+As usual there are people who swear by each and others who say that it makes no difference, so let’s have a quick look at the benefits of each to help you decide which to-do lists are more effective for you.

 - Quick and easy to edit